apmellot/Dementia_screening_challenge_biomag_2022/README.md

 ## Training the model

-To train the model and get the prediction on the test set, run the command:
+To train the model (logistic regression on PSDs and covariances) and get the prediction on the test set, run the command:
 ~~~
 python final_model.py
 ~~~